Skip to main content

 Planning Across Multiple Visits

-For a first visit, keep expectations focused: Sankuruge is best understood here as a Tamura venue with a verified sub-JPY 1,000 price point.
-If you are building a food-focused day, compare current details rather than assuming unverified specifics such as lunch service, dinner service, counter seating, family seating, or cash-only rules.
+For a first visit, keep expectations focused: Sankuruge is best understood as a Tamura venue with a sub-JPY 1,000 price point.
+If you are building a food-focused day, compare current details rather than assuming specifics such as lunch service, dinner service, counter seating, family seating, or cash-only rules.

-A repeat visit can make sense if the first meal fits your taste and schedule, but the available verified data does not support detailed claims about rotating preparations, course structure, group accommodation, or special-occasion suitability.
+A repeat visit can make sense if the first meal fits your taste and schedule.
+For questions such as rotating preparations, course structure, group accommodation, or special-occasion suitability, check directly before planning around them.

 For a more varied itinerary, compare Sankuruge with Soba Saizen Ryusenbo, Sushi Kappou Gyomon, Genji, Munakata Ya, or The bar, depending on what kind of meal you want and what each venue currently confirms.